Welcome to Zarja!

 - - families

-- - Emotion Focused Couples Therapy - 2 day workshop with Rhonda Goldman
+- - Emotion Focused Family Therapy - 3 day workshop with Katherine Henderson & Shari Mayman (Canada) (2021)

-During therapy, I like to work with system therapeutical interventions and emotion-focused therapy, for instance EFT and EFFT - depending of what suits you best.
+During therapy, I like to work with systemic interventions and emotion-focused therapy, for instance EFT and EFFT - depending of what suits you best.

 The first step of contacting a psychologist might be hard and requires courage.
 In case of questions or concerns, feel free to contact me.